MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 | SQL Server Always On Availability Group Listener | Administrator configured port | Inbound | management server
 | SQL Server Reporting Services hosting Operations Manager Reporting Server | TCP 80 (default)/443 (SSL) | Inbound | management server and Operations console |

-\* While TCP 1433 is the standard port for the default instance of the Database Engine, if you create a named instance on a standalone SQL Server or have deployed a SQL Always On Availability Group, a custom port will be defined and should be documented for reference so that you properly configure your firewalls and enter this information during setup.
+\* While TCP 1433 is the standard port for the default instance of the Database Engine, when you create a named instance on a standalone SQL Server or have deployed a SQL Always On Availability Group, a custom port will be defined and should be documented for reference so that you properly configure your firewalls and enter this information during setup.

 For a more detailed overview of the firewall requirements for SQL Server, see [Configure the Windows Firewall to Allow SQL Server Access](https://msdn.microsoft.com/library/cc646023.aspx).